Congratulations to the 2018 Lambda Alpha Awards Winners

 Student and Faculty Highlights

-In 2018 the 50th anniversary newsletter will be distributed via email between early to middle fall, after the society awards have been distributed to students in June.
+In 2018 the 50th anniversary newsletter will be distributed via email between early to middle fall, after the society awards have been distributed to students in spring.
 For the 50th anniversary newsletter we ask that chapter faculty sponsors consider submitting professional biographical sketches of their former students that illustrate the Lambda Alpha ideals of academic excellence and achievement.
 We would especially like to showcase career-related student success stories from the chapters located across the country.
 This is a great opportunity to highlight noteworthy former students, so please let us know about your chapter’s high-achievers over the years.
 The professional summaries can be concise or detailed.
 We also welcome professional sketches about noteworthy former chapter faculty sponsors that helped encourage and support student achievement and success.
 Chapter photographs, past and present, are also encouraged for the 50th anniversary newsletter.

 New Chapter Recruitment Drive: Twenty-Five at Fifty